SindriV, The Apprentice Scrivener

-I'm a twenty two year old Icelandic boy (imagine an Icelandic accent, if you don't know how Icelanders sound when they talk english, just imagine me with a russian accent.
+I'm a twenty three year old Icelandic boy (imagine an Icelandic accent, if you don't know how Icelanders sound when they talk english, just imagine me with a russian accent.
 Those are always classic).

 I am very sci-fi oriented, and automatically loose interest whenever I can't apply some form of realism to a fictional story, which often makes it difficult for me to enjoy fantasy stories as much as I enjoy sci-fi.
 Because of this, I usually write science fiction, and spend a long time finding a somewhat realistic explanation for scientifically fictional things.